cloudogu/gitops-talks/2024-05-h2c/docs/slides/05-challenges.md

 * How to realize local dev env?
 * How to delete resources?
-* How to structure repos and folders?
+* How to structure repos, folders, branches?
 * How to realize different stages/environments?
 * How to do monitoring and alerting?
 * Role of CI server?